Cancer cells grip and tear their way into new tissues

 Cancer cells can spread to distant tissues and organs, where they establish new tumours and ultimately lead to organ dysfunction and death.
 In ovarian cancer, clusters of tumour cells must break through a thin protective lining called the mesothelium, which covers the inner surface of the abdomen, in order to colonise new sites.
 These tumour clusters are typically thought to forcibly push their way through such tissue barriers in a process termed “invasion”.
 However, the cellular and molecular events driving this process have remained unclear.

-Using laboratory-grown ovarian cancer cell clusters placed onto a mesothelial cell layer to mimic the invasion process, the research team, led by Associate Professor LOW Boon Chuan from the NUS Department of Biological Sciences and NUS Mechanobiology Institute, discovered that instead of simply pushing through, both the interacting cancer cells and surrounding tissue behave in a manner akin to gripping with tiny claws, latching and pulling onto each other.
+Using laboratory-grown ovarian cancer cell clusters placed onto a mesothelial cell layer to mimic the invasion process, the research team led by Associate Professor LOW Boon Chuan, with research overseen and spearheaded by Dr Selwin WU, both from the NUS Department of Biological Sciences and NUS Mechanobiology Institute (MBI), discovered that instead of simply pushing through, both the interacting cancer cells and surrounding tissue behave in a manner akin to gripping with tiny claws, latching and pulling onto each other.
 This intercellular behaviour is mediated by integrin adhesion proteins, which transmit mechanical forces through these connections.
 Over time, this process causes the surrounding tissues interacting with the invading cancer cells to tighten and stretch, creating an opening that allows the invading cancer cells to spread and colonise new environments.
 This research work is a collaboration with Professor Yuan LIN from The University of Hong Kong.

 The research breakthrough was published in the journal Developmental Cell.